TypedRest/docs/docs/motivation.md

 - An *entry endpoint* represents the top-level URI of an API.
 It takes care of shared concerns such as authentication.
 - An *element endpoint* is a singular resource that can be read, modified and deleted.
 - A *collection endpoint* can list and add elements as well as provide element endpoints for individual elements.
-- A *trigger endpoint* represents an RPC-like call to trigger a single action.

 There are also a number of more specialized endpoint types such as pagination-aware collections.
 Each of these endpoint types has one or more corresponding classes in TypedRest.